cfpb/design-system/docs/pages/setting-the-foundation.md

   ### Examine your biases in the context of the project

-  During team formation, you should have spent time uncovering your biases and lived experiences.
+  During team formation, you should have spent time uncovering your biases and personal experiences.
 Take time to do the  [frames of reference activity](#frames-of-reference) again as a team, taking into consideration the context of the project you’re beginning.
-Couple the activity with a review of [what you’ve learned about the audience](#learn-how-power-structures-can-affect-the-people-you-serve) for whom you’ll be designing.
+Pair the activity with a review of [what you’ve learned about the audience](#learn-how-power-structures-can-affect-the-people-you-serve) for whom you’ll be designing.

   ### Apply trauma-informed principles

-  Trauma is an event, a series of events, or a set of circumstances experienced by an individual or group as emotionally or physically harmful, and that has lasting effects on their sense of well-being.
-The trauma-informed approach aims to avoid re-traumatization of a person during the course of your work.
+  Trauma is an event, a series of events, or a set of circumstances experienced by an individual or group as emotionally or physically harmful.
+This can have lasting effects on their sense of well-being.

+  A trauma-informed approach aims to avoid re-traumatizing a person during the course of your work.

   People are not defined by their demographics or behaviors alone.
-Consider what events and circumstances may be impacting someone, especially when you know you need to work with vulnerable individuals or communities.
+Consider the events and circumstances that may be impacting someone, especially when you know you need to work with vulnerable individuals or communities.

   {% include icons/favorite.svg %} <b>Ready to conduct research for your project?</b> Learn how to recognize and respond to trauma during a research session.

-  #### Create a safe space for your team.
+  #### Create a safe space for your team

   It is possible that you and your team may experience second-hand trauma during a project.
-Sometimes called vicarious trauma, it’s when people have prolonged exposure to victims of trauma or sensitive topics related to traumatic experiences.
-[Learn about the signs for vicarious trauma](https://ovc.ojp.gov/program/vtt/what-is-vicarious-trauma#what-are-some-common-negative-reactions-to-vicarious-trauma) and make space to talk about how the work may be affecting the team.
+Sometimes called vicarious trauma, it’s when people have prolonged exposure to trauma victims or sensitive topics related to traumatic experiences.
+[Learn about the signs for vicarious trauma](https://ovc.ojp.gov/program/vtt/what-is-vicarious-trauma#what-are-some-common-negative-reactions-to-vicarious-trauma) and make space to talk about how the project work may be affecting the team.
 If you see someone on your team exhibiting signs of vicarious trauma, [there are several steps you can take](https://ovc.ojp.gov/program/vtt/what-is-vicarious-trauma#suggestions-for-coworkers).

   <p class="h5">{% include icons/book.svg %} FURTHER READING</p>

-  Much of this guidance regarding trauma is based off well-established research and resources from experts.
+  Much of this guidance regarding trauma is based on well-established research and experts.
 If you are interested in learning more about trauma and trauma-informed/responsive practices, [read this comprehensive report on trauma-informed approaches created by the Substance Abuse and Mental Health Service Administration (SAMHSA)](https://ncsacw.acf.hhs.gov/userfiles/files/SAMHSA_Trauma.pdf)

   ## Related pages